jwhy89/redux-feedback-loop/README.md

-# Redux Feedback Loop
+# Jay's Redux Feedback Loop

-The Redux Feedback Loop web application allows users to submit feedback through a multi-part form.
+Jay's Redux Feedback Loop web application allows users to submit feedback through a multi-part form.
 After the user has navigated through the form and submitted their feedback, they are routed to a `Thank You Page` and are able to restart the feedback loop by clicking the `Leave New Feedback` button.
 There is also an admin page that can be viewed by navigating to `localhost:3000/#/admin`.
 The user is able to view a table of the feedback submitted and delete feedback submissions.

 ## Built With